WernerTurban/angular-trial/README.md

 This is an application for user management.
 It uses fake API  `https://jsonplaceholder.typicode.com/users` endpoint to show users as list and is also able to search users by username parameter.

 Every user has a user details view that gets mock data from the API with id parameter.
-Ony important details are displayed for this demo.
+Only important details are displayed for this demo.

 User details can be edited, users can be created or deleted.
-Requests will be sent to the server and will get a response, but data won't be saved in the server.
+Requests are sent to the server and will get a response, but data won't be saved in the server.

 ## Instructions